touwolf/kasije/README.md

 ### Features

 Efficiently develop multiple websites from a single location with shared resources and templates.
 Define the content of text files in various formats (XML, JSON, YAML, etc.) and update it at any time.
-Themes can be edited in multiple templating engines (freemarker, velocity, etc.).
+Themes can be edited in multiple template engines (freemarker, velocity, etc.).

-**Preprocessing and compression of static resources**
+**Pre-processing and compression of static resources**

-Static resources that require preprocessing (Sass, typescript, CoffeeScript, etc) are processed without your intervention, all you need to do is include them as they are, and Kasije will process them appropriately by their extension.
+Static resources that require pre-processing (Sass, typescript, CoffeeScript, etc) are processed without your intervention, all you need to do is include them as they are, and Kasije will process them appropriately by their extension.
 Also the resources that support compression (JS and CSS) are compressed by the system and cached until they return to be modified.
 (All this features are used on this site you are reading ;)

 **Separation of content and presentation**